 What to Do After You Qualify For Your Green Card

-After you receive you become a permanent resident, you are protected by all local, state, and federal laws and have the right to work in the United States.
-However, you can still be deported if you commit a crime or action that falls under deportable offenses under immigration law.
+After you become a permanent resident, you are protected by all local, state, and federal laws and have the right to live in the United States.
+However, you can still be deported if you commit a crime or engage in actions that are considered deportable offenses under immigration law.

 As a permanent resident, you are also required to submit tax returns and report your income and, if you’re male between the ages of 18 and 25, you must register with the Selective Service.